coolwonny/Project-Catalogue/Nanodegrees.md

     - [Multivariate Exploration of Data](https://github.com/iDataist/Multivariate-Exploration-of-Data): Use encodings, plot matrices and feature engineering to depict data

     - [Explainatory Visualization](https://github.com/iDataist/Explainatory-Visualization): Choose the best plot type, encodings, and annotations to polish the plots

+    - [Case Study (Diamond)](https://github.com/iDataist/Diamond): Apply data visualization to a dataset involving the characteristics of diamonds and their prices

 <a id='2'></a>
 ## Data Engineering Nanodegree